-Participants will be seen by the clinical care team at 4-weekly intervals during the trial, or more frequently if clinically indicated.
+Participants will be in contact with the clinical care team at 4-weekly intervals during the trial, or more frequently if clinically indicated.
 Loss to follow-up is therefore anticipated to be minimal for this study.

 6.6.8 Trial Closure